DaveTheCredible/David-McGee.xyz/content/Humor/yh/yh.md

 "No, your honor, I'm not a lone shark.
 It's merely coincidence that all of my customers end up breaking their knee caps."

-"Your honor, I know I stole that car, but you have to understand there were extenuating circumstances.
-Without it I would have been fifteen minutes late to Taylor Swift!"

 "Your honor, it wasn't underage drinking.
 That child is 21 months old!"